Verstappen in defensive mode against hard-charging McLaren at Belgian GP | TSN

 SPA-FRANCORCHAMPS, Belgium (AP) — When Max Verstappen raced at the Belgian Grand Prix last season, he was cruising to a third straight Formula One world championship.

-One year later, the Dutch driver heads into the same race on Sunday with what's looking like a fight on his hands.
+One year later, the Dutch driver heads into the same race on Sunday with what's looking like a fight on his hands from a pack of chasers led by McLaren's Lando Norris.

+Verstappen not only has stiff competition for the first time since he became the series dominant force.
+He will face a 10-place grid penalty in the race after his team installed a fifth power unit in his car before Friday's first practice.
+That is one more engine than the established limit for the season.

-The Red Bull ace still holds a relatively comfortable 76-point lead — with 265 points to 189 for Lando Norris.
-But Norris’ McLaren has erased the speed gap with Verstappen this summer while Mercedes and Ferrari remain real threats for individual victories.
+The Red Bull ace still holds a relatively comfortable 76-point lead, 265 to 189 for Norris.
+But McLaren has erased the speed gap with Red Bull this summer while Mercedes and Ferrari remain real threats for individual victories.

+Norris showed his pace once again during Friday's practice, putting in the top time ahead of McLaren partner Oscar Piastri.
+Verstappen was third best.

 “From my side I think it was quite clear that the strategy was wrong and of course I’m very driven like everyone else in the team.
 We want to try and be perfect,” Verstappen said Thursday, reflecting on the tough race in Budapest, which included contact with Lewis Hamilton's Mercedes that sent his Red Bull airborne.

 “Now I know that every single race to do that is very, very hard.
-I think we came very close last year, but when things are not going how they should have been, I think it’s quite normal that you can share your frustration."
+We came very close last year, but when things are not going how they should have been, I think it’s quite normal that you can share your frustration."

-Watch F1 coverage all season long on TSN, TSN+, TSN.ca and the TSN App

 Verstappen, who was born in Belgium but drives under the Dutch flag, won here the past three years at the track set in the forested hills of the Ardennes.

-But Verstappen said that it is possible he would have to take a 10-grid penalty at Spa for exceeding the allotted number of engines, further hurting his chances to end his mini-streak of winless races.
+But Verstappen acknowledged that the 10-spot penalty hurts his chances to end his mini-streak of winless races.

 “I knew of course that it is coming.
-It’s not a surprise to me,” he said about the possible penalty.
+It’s not a surprise to me,” he said earlier.
 “If you look at our last few races where we haven’t particularly been the fastest, I wouldn’t say that with 10 places extra we have a chance of winning.”

+Yuki Tsunoda of RB will start from the back of the grid on Sunday after also exceeding his number of new engines and the addition of other new parts.

-Oscar Piastri became the seventh different winner in 13 races this season after leading a one-two by McLaren ahead of Norris at the Hungaroring.
+Piastri became the seventh different winner in 13 races this season after leading a one-two by McLaren ahead of Norris at the Hungaroring.
+That was the Australian's first F1 victory.

 While the papaya pair of cars were uncatchable, the real drama of the race played out on the McLaren team radio where the team engineer had to plead with Norris to give back the race lead to Piastri.